(Originally published in Data Center Knowledge)

 “We have serious problems to solve, and we need serious people to solve them” - Michael Douglas in The American President

 Today, EMC announced nine new content management products, advancing the art and science of enterprise content management.
-As part of this launch we have announced the next version of Syncplicity Connector for Documentum that reaffirms our commitment to eliminating content silos.
+As part of this launch we have announced the next version of Syncplicity by Axway Connector for Documentum that reaffirms our commitment to eliminating content silos.
 “Mobilizing” your enterprise content should not require you to disrupt business processes and forklift content into a new store.

 There are thousands of customers across the world, with petabytes of enterprise content, that use Documentum to drive thousands of business processes that drive billions of dollars in business value.
-All these customers can now “mobilize” their Documentum powered business processes, effortlessly, with Syncplicity Connector for Documentum 1.1.
+All these customers can now “mobilize” their Documentum powered business processes, effortlessly, with Syncplicity by Axway Connector for Documentum 1.1.
 No Disruption.
 No Migration.
 Pure Access.

 Here’s what’s new: